Oriente Petrolero: History

 While still in the Association of Santa Cruz, an amateur club was formed on the basis of a neighborhood team called 'Oriente', composed solely of employees of the YPFB oil company.
-On 5 November 1955, became its first president Elmer Saucedo Parada became the club's first ever president.
+On 5 November 1955, Elmer Saucedo Parada became the club's first president.

 This preparation phase lasted until the club became one of the main players in the championships of the ACF, ranking consistently among the top three.

-In 1957 they won the title of first ascent two years and won their first title in First of Honor.
-In 1960 they were second and in 1961 they won their second title in six years after defeating Blooming 1–0 in the final.
+In 1957, they won the title of first ascent two years and won their first title in First of Honor.
+In 1960, they were second, and in 1961, they won their second title in six years after defeating Blooming 1–0 in the final.

-In 1965 they placed their first ACF professional tournament, and finished in second place behind Club Destroyers.
-The next year the same thing happened.
+In 1965, they placed their first ACF professional tournament, and finished in second place behind Club Destroyers.
+The next year, the same thing happened.
 However, in 1967, they won their first professional title after finishing in front of their classic rival Club Blooming.

-In 1971 they won their first Bolivian Primera División title.
+In 1971, they won their first Bolivian Primera División title.
 This meant they qualified for the 1972 Copa Libertadores, their first Copa Libertadores.

 Oriente Petrolero has won national titles in the Bolivian league in 1979, 1990, 2001.

-In 2001 Oriente renovated players, and that was one of the most important years for the club because in the Torneo Apertura 2 Oriente end up in the second place and Bolivar first.
+In 2001, Oriente renovated players, and that was one of the most important years for the club because in the Torneo Apertura 2 Oriente end up in the second place and Bolivar first.
 They drew with the same number of points but Bolivar won on goal differential.
 In the 2001 Clausura Oriente gained a berth to the Copa Libertadores by winning their third national championship and the Copa Sudamericana after finishing second in the Apertura.

 In the 2002 Copa Libertadores, Oriente could not qualify for the next round after finishing last in their group, Group 2.
 What surprised Oriente was that they were winning by 2–0 vs Grêmio at the first half, then at the second half their goalkeeper got injured and made the team go down.
 The final result was 4–2.

 In the 2002 Copa Sudamericana, Bolívar eliminated Oriente in the First Phase.
 Bolivar won the first leg 4–2.
 Although Oriente won the second leg 1–0, they were eliminated in aggregate score of 4–3.

 In the 2002 Torneo Apertura Oriente finished in third place, so they missed a chance to qualify for Copa Sudamericana.
 In the Torneo Clausura Oriente finished second.
 However, in the aggregate table, Oriente and The Strongest drew with the same number of points so they played two games.
 In the first leg Oriente won 1–0 and in the second leg The Strongest won 2–1.
 They played an extra game because the global score was 2-2 and Oriente won on penalties to secure a place in the Copa Libertadores.